JamesJHPark/Travel-Destination-Builder/README.md

 buildingDreamVacation(), to resolve a cohesion issue of the MainFrame class.

 ## Phase 4: Task 3
-- Inside the MainFrame class, the method setLoading() is called in loadMethod() and setLoading() methods of MainFrame Class.
-This is another cohesion problem as setLoading() implements codes that should entirely be in its own TextPanel class.
-Therefore, I resolved this by creating a method inside the TextPanel class and replaced the setLoading() call in the body of both setLoading() and loadMethod() by calling this new method from the TextPanel class.

-## Phase 4: Task 3
-- Within the MainFrame class, I replaced the textPanel.appendText of text body (duplicate codes) from the methods, summerCall() and winterCall(), with method calls to the new methods that I created, textForDreamVacation() as well as showCountriesWithWinterSeason and showCountriesWithSummerSeason methods inside the TextPanel class.
-This is another fix of the cohesion problems of the MainFrame class.

-## Phase 4: Task 3
 - I have identified a cohesion problem within the MainFrame class with respect to the methods of playAddSound() and playDeleteSound(), as these methods can be extracted into a separate class, named Music.
-This way, the Music class will be responsible (1 class, single responsibility principle) for the sounds of addSound.wav and deleteSound.wav files saved in the data folder of the project.
+This way, the Music class will be responsible (1 class, single responsibility principle) for its own methods/responsibility of the sound methods with respect to addSound.wav and deleteSound.wav files saved in the data folder of the project, and this will help improve cohesion of the MainFrame class.

 ## Phase 4: Task 3
 - I have identified that there was tight coupling in the FormPanel class of the UI package associated with multiple FormListener interfaces (FormListener, FormListenerAdd,